K2 BC Gondogoro La Pass Trek

 - 80 % Advance on date block & confirmation of services, minimum 02 months before the commencement of trek nonrefundable.

 - 20 % balance payable before one month of trek Start.

 - Foreigner clients must share their passport copy, 02 passport size Photograph full detail for trek permission requirement.

 - If any member leaves the trek at any stage, the organization will not be liable to refund the payment.

 GEAR AND CLOTHING LIST For Trekking

 LuggageLarge duffle bag with a lock.
-It is not recommended putting your stuff in a backpack as the straps might get damaged while being transferred from bus to jeeps, jeeps to campsites and during loading and unloading by porters each day.
+It is not recommended to put your stuff in a backpack as the straps might get damaged while being transferred from bus to jeeps, jeeps to campsites, and during loading and unloading by porters each day.
 A small padlock that fits through the zipper of your duffle bag is recommended.